CONTAINS AFFILIATE LINKS [?]

-There are many different types of dress shoes out there: Oxfords, Monkstraps, Dress Boots, Derbies, Loafers, Brogues – all with their own individual style and means of expression.
-Allow me to break them down for you.
+There are many different types of dress shoes out there: oxfords, monkstraps, dress boots, derbies, loafers, brogues – all with their own individual style and means of expression.
+They can be confusing so let’s break them down.

 Oxford – The most versatile dress shoe out there.
 This should be your go-to dress shoe when starting your professional wardrobe.
-Timeless and classic, the oxford will provide you with a solid foundation shoe that you will want to come back to for years to come.
+Timeless and classic, the oxford will provide you with a reliable, versatile shoe that’ll keep you well-dressed and ready for the day.

-Derby – The Derby is very similar to the Oxford, but the subtle differences should still be mentioned.
+Derby – The derby is similar to the oxford, but the subtle differences should still be mentioned.
 The Derby is known for its stitching on the top of the “vamp” (middle section of the shoe).
-This type of stitching is referred to as “open lacing”.
-The difference between this and the Oxford is that the Oxford has “closed lacing” because the stitching is on the bottom of the vamp.
-The derby is just as versatile as the Oxford, though the Oxford is viewed as more conservative historically.
-Again, check the culture of your workplace!
+This type of stitching is referred to as open lacing.
+The difference between this and the oxford is that the latter has closed lacing meaning the stitching is on the bottom of the vamp.
+The derby is certainly comparable in versatility to the oxford, though the oxford is typically viewed as a more conservative choice historically.
+Again, check the culture of your workplace.

-Monk Strap – Similar in construction to an Oxford or Derby, the Monk Straps is differentiated by the one or two leather straps (as opposed to laces) to secure the shoe.
-Do note that Monk Straps are usually less versatile than the Oxford or Derby in the sense that the most conservative workplaces this might be frowned upon.
-This is a business casual for men guide, so it should be fine in most workplaces.
+Monk Strap – The monk strap is differentiated by one or two leather straps and buckles (in lieu of laces) used to secure the shoe.
+Do note that monk straps are usually less adaptable than the oxford or derby as it often pushes into the more casual spectrum of business footwear.
+However, this is a business casual for men guide, so it should be fine in most workplaces.

-Brogues – “Oxfords not Brogues” – the callsign of the Kingsman.
-It’s fun to pretend that you are a Kingsman and have sex with Swedish princesses in your spare time but let’s not get ahead of ourselves.
+Brogues – “Oxfords not brogues” – the callsign of the Kingsman.
+It’s often fun pretending you’re a Kingsman eloping with Swedish princesses in your spare time, but let’s not get ahead of ourselves.
 You’re probably just going to be doing entry-level work for now.

 Business Casual Accessories

 Although some may not think of belts as accessories, if used correctly they can be.
 There are more than just plain leather belts out there.
-There are braided leather, braided cloth, accentuated leather grain – the list goes on.
+From braided leather to braided cloth to accentuated leather grain – the list goes on.
 There are patterned belts as well, but save those for your casual outfits.

-If you do decide to rock that sports coat to go with your business casual look, you might want to consider a pocket square as well.
+If you do decide to rock that blazer with your business casual look, you might want to consider a pocket square as well.
 It provides a nice splash of contrasting color against the jacket you’re wearing.
 Like ties, there are millions of different styles to choose from.

-Hopefully, this guide has given you a basic understanding of how men’s business casual style works and how you can start building your wardrobe accordingly.
+Hopefully, this guide has given you a basic understanding of how business casual men dress and how you can start building your wardrobe accordingly.
 If you need some inspiration for what outfits you want or what to look like, check out our Instagram page.
 Good luck out there, gentlemen.